 The Investment and Impact Fund (IIF) rewards PCNs for delivering objectives set out in the NHS Long Term Plan and GP contract agreement.
-It will operate in a similar way to QOF.
+It operates in a similar way to QOF.

-In turn, it will contain areas described by individual performance indicators, the number of which will grow during the scheme’s expansion.
-Each indicator will be allocated a certain number of points, with the number of points indicating the relative allocation of funds.
-The number of points allocated to each indicator will besubject to annual revision, with clear expiry dates for each indicator.
-Each IIF point will be worth a defined amount of money, details of which will be set out in the Network Contract DES.
-Payments will be proportional to points earned, with an adjustment for list size and (where relevant) prevalence.
+The IIF contains areas described by individual performance indicators.
+Each indicator is allocated a certain number of points, with the number of points indicating the relative allocation of funds.
+The number of points allocated to each indicator is subject to annual revision, with clear expiry dates for each indicator.
+Each IIF point is worth a defined amount of money.
+Payments are proportional to points earned, with an adjustment for list size and (where relevant) prevalence.

-Funds earned via the IIFwill be paid partly through aspiration payments.
-The aspiration payment will need to be approved by the PCN’s aligned CCG before any funds are disbursed.
+Funds earned via the IIF are paid partly through aspiration payments.
+The aspiration payment needs to be approved by the PCN’s aligned CCG before any funds are disbursed.
 Any adjustment to payments necessary due to a gap between aspiration and attainment will take place once annual attainment is calculated at the end of the financial year.

-Indicators will reward PCNs for attainment in relation to national goals.
-They will be structured very similarly to QOF, albeit with the calculation of attainment and payment at the network rather than practice level.
-Each indicator will have a lower performance threshold below which no payment is made, and an upper-performance threshold above which no payment is made.
-There will be a sliding scale relating attainment to reward for performance between the lower and upper thresholds.
-Upper-performance thresholds for achievement have been defined taking into account national targets, LTP commitments, and expert clinical advice; lower thresholds are typically based on the 40thcentile of 2018/19 performance for each indicator.
-These thresholds have been set to strike an appropriate balance between rewarding good performance and ensuring that all networks are able to access some IIF funds.
-Where indicators have a lifespan of multiple years, thresholds will be subject to annual review.
+Indicators reward PCNs for attainment in relation to national goals.
+They are structured similarly to QOF, albeit with the calculation of attainment and payment at the network rather than practice level.
+Each indicator has a lower performance threshold below which no payment is made, and an upper-performance threshold above which no payment is made.
+There is a sliding scale relating attainment to reward for performance between the lower and upper thresholds.
+Upper-performance thresholds for achievement have been defined taking into account national targets, LTP commitments, and expert clinical advice.
+These thresholds have been set to strike an appropriate balance between rewarding good performance and ensuring that all networks are able to access IIF funds.
+Where indicators have a lifespan of multiple years, thresholds are subject to annual review.